Christmas is an exciting time for a toddler.

 One thing I try to do is make my play dough ahead of time and always have some ready-made store-bought playdoh on hand in case I forget.

-We hope you love these Christmas playdough mats for toddlers as much we do!
+I hope you love these Christmas playdough mats for toddlers as much as we do!

 Toddler holiday activities don’t have to be complicated or expensive.

 We laminate our playmats so they can be used over and over.

 If you don’t have a laminator, you can use sheet protectors or contact paper.